Working together

-What does proofreading involve?
+What does proofreading usually cost?

 • checking the edited text in its final layout